 A single golden-winged warbler was detected singing and foraging in Community 19.
 The wood thrush and eastern wood-pewee were detected singing from the mixed forest community south of the old rail line in the study area.
 All three species are listed as special concern provincially.
-As a result, there is no constraint to development posed by the detection of these species by GHD staff.
+As a result, there is no constraint to development posed by the detection of these species by GHD as they were outside of the development envelope and the 30 m buffers from the woodland and wetland.
 That said, the locations that these species were observed either are within or adjacent to the significant woodland block identified in the study area.
 As a result, their habitat is protected by the 30-meter buffer associated with the significant woodland.